humbug/phar-updater/README.md

 ### Custom Update Strategies

 All update strategies revolve around checking for updates, and downloading updates.
-The actual work behind replacing local files and backups is handled separate.
+The actual work behind replacing local files and backups is handled separately.
 To create a custom strategy, you can implement `Humbug\SelfUpdate\Strategy\StrategyInterface` and pass a new instance of your implementation post-construction.